Renovating your home can seem like a daunting task, especially if you’ve never embarked on the renovation journey before.

 White is the color that has been in homes for generations, and it will continue to be an important color choice for homeowners in the future.

-The color white in homes signifies cleanliness and neatness, something that’s important to have in an interior design.
+The color white in homes signifies cleanliness and neatness, something that’s important to have in interior design.
 The color white is seen in a variety of interior design aesthetics.

 From farmhouse style white cabinets in the kitchen to white ceilings with crown molding in a Victorian home, the color white is everywhere.